Mapping Zappos’ fun, weird culture

 Zappos doesn’t address the idea of psychological safety explicitly.
 Its family spirit is meant to make everyone feel safe and welcome, regardless of how weird they are.

-Inclusivity and diversity as well as being supportive of many initiatives for people with special needs with the Zappos Adaptive program.
+Inclusivity and diversity are its core as well as being supportive of many initiatives for people with special needs with the Zappos Adaptive program.

 The transparent all-hands meetings allow people to hear first-hand what’s going on with the company three times a year.
 They balance information sharing like financial updates, showcasing motivational speakers, and creating connections.